Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 Mio prompted for more, "W-What do you mean, when you first met...?"

-Noah, with shuddering tone, turned around and asked himself, "What in the... **spark... _is_ this?**"
+That's too much for Noah to take in.
+In a shuddering voice, he questioned, "What in the... **spark... _is_ this?**"

-Eunie: "This is what they taught us, right?
+Eunie thought it make sense, "This is what they taught us, right?
 That our lives are born from the Queen..."

 Taion was shocked, "You are as well?"